marcelrm11/my-traffic-light-react/README.md

 ## Project description

-> This is a Javascript exercise to practice events and DOM manipulation.
+> This is a Javascript-React exercise to practice events and state management.